Chia seeds may be tiny, but they pack a punch. Check out these benefits of chia seeds and see how you can easily add this seed to your diet.

 Do Chia Seeds Help With Inflammation?

 A study on chia seeds confirmed that consuming 37 grams of chia seeds a day led to a reduction in inflammatory markers in the blood.
 Chia seeds are high in a plant-based omega-3 fatty acid, known to have an effect on inflammation.
-It’s called alpha-linolenic acid and is important to a healthy heart.

-Thirty-seven grams is a lot of chia seeds in one day (a little over half a cup), but the findings are still significant.
+Thirty-seven grams is a lot of chia seeds in one day (a little over half a cup), but the findings are still interesting.
 I should point out that when eating chia seeds, it is best to use them in softened form, such as in a smoothie or pudding.
 A little dried chia seeds sprinkled on a dessert or salad is fine, too!
 But they do expand when added to water so consider that when eating them 🙂

 What Are The Best Ways To Eat Chia Seeds?